 - Super Rugby

-Rugby started in the 19th century and was a game of football primarily played in public schools.
-The game started out as a game that players could pass the ball to team mates but could not run with the ball.
+rugby started in the 19th century and was a game of football primarily played in public schools.
+The game started out as a game in which players could pass the ball to teammates but could not run with the ball.
 There were sometimes no fixed limits to the number of players that were on the field at a given time.

-In 1870 the Rugby Boys School devised the first set of rules that even allowed running with the ball.
-Today Rugby is played all over the world and is very popular among countries of the commonwealth.
-There is now a possibility that Rugby will be included in the Olympic games in Rio in 2016 which will be a huge bump for the sport.
+In 1870 the Rugby Boys School devised the first set of rules that allowed players to run with the ball.
+Today, rugby is played all over the world and is very popular among countries of the Commonwealth.
+Rugby Sevens was included in the Olympic games in Rio in 2016 – the first time rugby was included as an Olympic sport since 1924.

-Most online sports books today will carry most of the large rugby matches and have some great odds.
-The popularity of the game has really risen to become one of the major sports of the world.
+Most online sportsbooks today offer rugby betting and provide odds on most of the large rugby matches and events.
+The popularity of the game has risen to the extent that it has become one of the major sports of the world, and betting on rugby is big business for bookmakers and punters alike.